divyaKh/CMPE255Project/Archive/paper.md

 For XG Boost accuracy was 95.1%, for Gradient boost it dropped to 93.3% further for Decision tree it was around 93.7% and lastly for Random forest the accuracy was 93.3%.

 ## After applying Standard Scaler with PCA
-The data modeling was done for the dataset which gave the following results.
+The data modeling was done for the dataset which gave the following results shown in Figure 7.4.
 The accuracy dropped for this processing.

 ![Figure 7.4](https://user-images.githubusercontent.com/24936584/142974377-659bb010-a752-460a-aa7a-972bd87d79d9.png)